jsando/mpu/assembler-syntax.md

         - encapsulate Scanner completely ... find calls to lexer.s.foo and fix them
         - text.scanner leaves quotes on strings, ticks on chars, etc
         - would token category help?  directive, opcode, etc
+        - don't use text.Scanner ... just use my own.
+Use $ instead of 0x, ; instead of //.
     - parser
         - review all the parse functions and make sure they follow the same pattern ... do they call lexer.next?
         - sometimes I use tok := lexer.next and sometimes lexer.tok